TwoAbove/cue/README.md

 - **Durable.** State survives restarts.
 Plug in Postgres, SQLite, or Redis—or run in-memory for tests.
 - **Safe.** One operation at a time, always.
 No race conditions, no corrupted state.
 - **Evolvable.** Schema changes are type-checked and automatic.
 Add a field, rename a property—old entities migrate on load.
 - **Streamable.** Long-running operations yield progress in real-time.
+Streams survive client disconnects—reconnect and resume where you left off.
 - **Time-travel.** Query historical state at any point with full type safety.

 ## Installation